-A vast spectrum of answers is brought together in the exhibition; each expression of the 130 artists reflects another aspect of our time, whether philosophical, social, political, economical or ecological.
-Every answer relates to a different point of view.
+A vast spectrum of answers is brought together in the exhibition; every response relates to a different point of view.
 It shows that artistic thinking is rooted in specific social experience.

 The participating artists come from 41 different countries and from all continents.
 Flyers includes contributions from Austria, Switzerland, France, Germany, Netherlands, Cuba, England, Ireland, Croatia, Hungary, Kosovo, Poland, Turkey, Italy, Cyprus, Iceland, Norway, Finland, Russia, Egypt, Ethiopia, Cameroon, Togo, Senegal, Argentina, Chile, Iran, Japan, South Korea, China, Australia, Canada and the USA.

 The exhibition Flugblätter was originally presented in Künstler Gut Loitz e.V. in Loitz an der Peene in Mecklenburg-Vorpommern, Germany in August 2017 (in collaboration with Barbara Camilla Tucholski) and then in the exhibition space of Pictura in Dordrecht, Netherlands in March 2018 (in collaboration with Teresiña Talarico).
 In September 2018 it was shown in Maebashi, Japan (in collaboration with Kenzo Onoda and art & culture, Maebashi).